anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: Set up SQLite checkpointer and connected it to the chatbot graph for state persistence.
 Rebuilt the chatbot to use this persistent memory with thread IDs.
 Demonstrated re-loading state after kernel restart, validating memory persistence on disk.
 Prepared configuration for other DBs like Postgres for production use.

 [View Notebook](https://github.com/anshul1204/anshul1204-langgraph-mat496/blob/main/module-2/chatbot-external-memory.ipynb)

+**Module 3**

+Video 1: Streaming

+What I Learned: In this video, I learned how streaming works inside the graph so the model can send partial outputs live.
+I also learned how streaming can be interrupted so I can change the state mid-stream and then continue the run.
+It showed how this helps in creating summaries or reacting while the model is still generating.

+Changes in Code: I updated my graph so LLM nodes can stream tokens.
+I enabled streaming modes for state updates and token updates.
+I added logic to interrupt streaming when needed, based on events or human input.
+I also integrated checkpoints into the streaming flow and used RunnableConfig to control how the streaming behaves.